folio-org/folio-org.github.io/tutorials/curriculum/04-deploy-test-stripes-module.md

+---
+layout: page
-# Deploy test Stripes module
+title: Deploy test Stripes module
+permalink: /tutorials/curriculum/04-deploy-test-stripes-module/
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Tutorials
+---

 In this lesson we set aside the Okapi server (leave it running) and focus on the web-based user interface, Stripes.
 The Okapi Gateway is not required for this lesson.